davidOrtiz09/Actors-Authenticator/README.md

-## ACTORS - AUTHENTICATOR
+## Reactive-chat

- Scala project akka-hhtp based, that provides a simple authentication system using akka actors and sends audit events to kafka of every operation executed in the system.
+ Scala project akka-http based, that implements a chat server.